 Public institution: An educational institution whose programs and activities are operated by publicly elected or appointed school officials, Quarter calendar system: A calendar system in which the academic year consists of three sessions called quarters of about 12 weeks each.
 Race/ethnicity: Category used to describe groups to which individuals belong, identify with, or belong in the eyes of the community.
-The c Race/ethnicity unknown: Category used to classify students or employees whose race/ethnicity is not known and whom institutions are una Recognized Postsecondary Credential: Includes both Title IV eligible degrees, certificates, and other recognized postsecondary credential Religious affiliation/commitment (as admission factor): Special consideration given in the admission process for affiliation with a certain Religious counseling: One-on-one or group counseling with trained professionals for students who want to explore religious problems or Remedial services: Instructional courses designed for students deficient in the general competencies necessary for a regular postsecondary Required fees: Fixed sum charged to students for items not covered by tuition and required of such a large proportion of all students that the Room and board (charges)-on campus: Assume double occupancy in institutional housing and 19 meals per week (or maximum meal pl Secondary school record (as admission factor): Information maintained by the secondary school that may include such things as the stude Semester calendar system: A calendar system that consists of two semesters during the academic year with about 16 weeks for each semess Student-designed major: A program of study based on individual interests, designed with the assistance of an adviser.
+The c Race/ethnicity unknown: Category used to classify students or employees whose race/ethnicity is not known and whom institutions are una Recognized Postsecondary Credential: Includes both Title IV eligible degrees, certificates, and other recognized postsecondary credential Religious affiliation/commitment (as admission factor): Special consideration given in the admission process for affiliation with a certain Religious counseling: One-on-one or group counseling with trained professionals for students who want to explore religious problems or Required fees: Fixed sum charged to students for items not covered by tuition and required of such a large proportion of all students that the Secondary school record (as admission factor): Information maintained by the secondary school that may include such things as the stude Semester calendar system: A calendar system that consists of two semesters during the academic year with about 16 weeks for each semest Student-designed major: A program of study based on individual interests, designed with the assistance of an adviser.